-Open enrollment is here, that time of year when you can make changes to or purchase health insurance for you and your family - whether you're Medicare eligible, purchasing insurance through your employer, or purchasing it on your own through a broker or the Covered California insurance exchange.
+Open enrollment is here, that time of year when you can make changes to or purchase health insurance for you and your family — whether you’re Medicare eligible, purchasing insurance through your employer, or purchasing it on your own directly through a health insurer like Sharp Health Plan, a broker or the Covered California insurance exchange.

-More than 2 million Californians have enrolled in a Covered California health plan since the state-run insurance marketplace opened for business in January 2014.
-Designed for individuals and families in need of more affordable health coverage, Covered California's open enrollment period began Nov.
-1 and will end on Jan.
-31, 2017.
-For coverage to start on Jan.
-1, 2017, you must renew by Dec.
-15, 2016.
+More than 3 million Californians have enrolled in a Covered California health plan since the state-run insurance marketplace opened for business in January 2014.
+Designed for individuals and families in need of more affordable health coverage, Covered California’s open enrollment period begins Nov.
+1 and runs through Jan.
+31, 2018.

-Michael Byrd, chief business development officer for Sharp Health Plan — one of a dozen companies that offer health insurance through Covered California — answers some of the most common questions consumers have about choosing health insurance through the state-sponsored exchange.
+Don Truong, manager of individual and family plans for Sharp Health Plan — one of a dozen companies offering health insurance through Covered California — answers some of the most common questions consumers have about choosing health insurance through the state-sponsored exchange.

 How do I know if I am eligible for health insurance through Covered California?

 The best way for individuals and families to find out if they are eligible is to visit the Covered California website or contact a health plan on the exchange.
 Eligibility and costs are based on household income and size of household.
 You can also find out if you qualify for Medi-Cal or another assistance program.